Oleffa/Aalto-OperatingSystems-Challenge/README.md

 sources: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/

+## 2. Using the dockerfile

+//TODO how to install the dockerfile

+The dockerfile executes the following installation for you and delivers a fully functional docker container.

+## 3. Manual installation
-## Using a docker image with tensorflow binaries
+### a) Using a docker image with tensorflow binaries
-### Execute the following commands on the host system to start a docker container with CPU support only and connect via bash:
+#### Execute the following commands on the host system to start a docker container with CPU support only and connect via bash:
 ```shell
 docker run -it -p hostPort:containerPort gcr.io/tensorflow/tensorflow:lates-devel bash
 ```
-### GPU support TODO
+#### GPU support TODO

-## Install additional TensorFlow functions and the object detection api in the container
+### b) Install additional TensorFlow functions and the object detection api in the container

-### Install additional libraries in the container using bash access
+#### Install additional libraries in the container using bash access
 ```shell
 sudo apt-get install protobuf-compiler python-pil python-lxml
 sudo pip install jupyter